-I've put the Burr Paw to use this hunting season almost every night in the garage once I arrive home from the woods.
+I've put the Burr Paw to use regularly since purchasing it.
 I can easily remove the Beggar's Lice from my pants, boots, and jacket without getting them everywhere.
 Then, I just rub the Burr Paw together over the trash can to remove the burrs and make sure they don't find their way into the house.

 In addition to using it on myself, I've used it on Boone several times.
 Somewhere in the yard, he rubbed up against a weed that was full of sharp prickly grass burrs.
 Immediately, I grabbed the Burr Paw and wiped him down.
 I was actually surprised that it removed them from his fur with ease.

 Based on my experience, I would absolutely recommend the Burr Paw to anyone who spends time outdoors and may encounter burrs or stickers.
 I honestly wish I had this in Kentucky, where we always had cockle-burs and other hitchhikers.